 Yesterday, I was saddened to hear of the passing of veteran entertainer Sir Bruce Forsyth.
-Although not an avid viewer of his ITV game shows from the 1980’s onwards, his show The Generation Game joined the likes of Morecambe & Wise, Mike Yarwood, The Two Ronnies and Kojak, in making my childhood Saturday night TV a delight.
+Although not an avid viewer of his ITV game shows from the 1980’s onwards, in the 1970’s his show The Generation Game joined the likes of Morecambe & Wise, Mike Yarwood, The Two Ronnies and Kojak, in making my childhood Saturday night TV a delight.

-Sir Brucie’s signature sentences, though, were always taken to the viewers hearts…… Apart from his later one on Strictly Come Dancing of “Would you empty the dishwasher, Gary?”
+Sir Brucie’s signature sentences, though, were always taken to the viewers hearts…… Apart from his later one on Strictly Come Dancing of “Would you empty the dishwasher, Gary?” which failed to catch on with Saturday night audiences.

 On hearing of his death yesterday, I posted the following comment on my Facebook timeline:- Sorry to hear of the passing of Sir Brucie at 89….
 Spent many an hour watching him on The Generation Game as a kid in the 1970’s……..
 Is it wrong of me to think that the first words he’ll hear from Peter at the Pearly Gates will be “Nice to see you.
 To see you…..Nice!”??!

 To clarify, my social media quip was proffered without disparaging intent.
-I’d like to think if they have internet access where the knight of the realm now resides, he’d approve of the gentle comedic nature of the gag…….
+I’d like to think if there’s internet access where the knight of the realm now resides, he’d approve of the gentle comedic nature of the gag…….
 Although with not having Brucie as a Facebook friend (he refused to accept my friend request), I suspect the late funny man wouldn’t see it anyway.

 This support worker meant no harm; he was just a quirky guy with a misguided belief greeting a caller chirpily would put them at ease…… It didn’t!